 The requirement that an act of corruption must cause damage to the interests of the state, or to the rights and interests of citizens, is a real hindrance to the application of the law.
-This was noted in the United Nations Convention's Anti-Corruption Country Review Report of 2012, which recommended that Laotian authorities should remove this requirement from the Anti-Corruption Law.
+This was noted in the United Nations Convention's Anti-Corruption Country Review Report of 2012, which recommended that Lao authorities should remove this requirement from the Anti-Corruption Law.
 However, the amendments to the Anti-Corruption Law in 2012 did not take into account the UN's recommendation.8

-In 2012, when the UN's anti-corruption report was released, despite a provision under the Anti-Corruption Law that raised the possibility of triggering an investigation when any government staff member ‘appears to be unusually rich', it was also noted that no mandatory income or asset declaration was required for civil servants.
-However, in a positive development, the government has since enacted the Decree on Asset Declaration, whereby every government official is now required to declare their assets.
+In 2012, when the UN's anti-corruption report was released, despite a provision under the Anti-Corruption Law that raised the possibility of triggering an investigation when any government staff member 'appears to be unusually rich', it was also noted that no mandatory income or asset declaration was required for civil servants.
+However, in a positive development, the government has since enacted a Decree on Asset Declaration, whereby every government official is now required to declare his or her assets.
 However, these declarations are not publicly available, and therefore the government still has the discretion to decide whether or not to prosecute potential infringers.
 As of mid-January 2017, it was reported that more than 1,900 officials and civil servants at the central level, 98,000 people under the supervision of ministries, and 142,000 officials and civil servants under provincial administrations, have declared their assets.9

 There are also seizure and confiscation mechanisms in place under the Criminal Procedure Law and Penal Law respectively.
 Seizures are possible if there is reason to believe the funds or assets are related to a crime, or they are important to an investigation or as material evidence.
 Seizures are a provisional measure applicable to all types of property and for all serious crimes, including money laundering offences and related predicate offences.